dmitriysafronov/upgrade-flux2-pr/README.md

 # upgrade-flux2-pr

-Upgrade FluxCD 2 in cluster directory.
+GitHub Action to upgrade FluxCD 2 in cluster directory.